Mixcombo/React-Project-Backend/README.md

 # React-Project-Backend
 The backend of the project

-*Not including dcm and csv file
+*This repository doesn't contains any .dcm and .csv file

 **Download the file on https://www.kaggle.com/c/siim-covid19-detection/data